kdmcclin/feedthebunny/README.md

 ## Purpose

 Feed the Bunny is a simple app that provides short random writing prompts to spark the imagination.
-At this stage it provides a random single prompt from any category, but future plans include random prompts from a specific category (e.g.: holiday, drama, poetry) as well as combination prompts.
+In its first stage it provided a random single prompt from any category.
+Now it includes random prompts from a specific category (e.g.: holiday, drama, poetry).
+A possible future stage is being considered to generate combination prompts.

 ## Installation